yjxiong/anet2016-cuhk/README.md

 ```
 You can use your own video files by specifying the filename.

-One can use also specify a youtube url here to do the classification, for example
+One can also specify a youtube url here to do the classification, for example
 ```
 python examples/classify_video.py https://www.youtube.com/watch?v=QkuC0lvMAX0
 ```